naugehyde/bt-sensors-plugin-sk/README.md

 > getting permissions errors executing npm link, try executing "npm link" under sudo.

 ## KNOWN ISSUES

+### Problems saving the configuration after installing plugin for first time

+Your device config after you've saved it will appear to be "missing" after restarting.
+It's in fact saved in the plugin config directory.
+All you have to do is Submit the main configuration then enable and optionally disable Debug.
+This, believe it or not, ensures that the config is marked as enabled.
+You should see your data now and upon restart.

 ### Connected Devices on Raspberry Pi platform (4/4b/5/CM400/CM500)